Filmmaker to explore Witch of Kings Cross

-The cultural collections, donated to the University by senior lecturer in Ancient History and Classical Languages, Dr Marguerite Johnson, contains documents detailing the life and experiences of Rosaleen Norton, occultist and artist who is also the subject of Bible's yet-to-be-released documentary.
+The cultural collections, donated to the University by senior lecturer in Ancient History and Classical Languages, Professor Marguerite Johnson, contains documents detailing the life and experiences of Rosaleen Norton, occultist and artist who is also the subject of Bible's yet-to-be-released documentary.

-Dr Johnson said 'The Witch of Kings Cross' was an in-depth look at the revered and notorious Kings Cross personality, with a backdrop of bohemian life in Sydney in the 1950s.
+Professor Johnson said 'The Witch of Kings Cross' was an in-depth look at the revered and notorious Kings Cross personality, with a backdrop of bohemian life in Sydney in the 1950s.